Ruth Teitelbaum: Legacy

 In 2010, a documentary called, "Top Secret Rosies: The Female "Computers" of WWII" was released.
 The film centered around in-depth interviews of three of the six women programmers, focusing on the commendable patriotic contributions they made during World War II.The ENIAC team is the inspiration behind the award-winning 2013 documentary The Computers.
 This documentary, created by Kathy Kleiman and the ENIAC Programmers Project, combines actual footage of the ENIAC team from the 1940s with interviews with the female team members as they reflect on their time working together on the ENIAC.
 It is the first documentary of a series of three, and parts two and three will be entitled The Coders and The Future-Maker, respectively.

 Personal life

 She married Adolph Teitelbaum.
-Marriage licence was issued on September 17, 1948.
+The marriage license was issued on September 17, 1948.

 Death

-Ruth Teitelbaum died in 1986, aged 62, in Dallas, Texas.
+Ruth Teitelbaum died in 1986 at age 62 in Dallas, Texas.